North Korea requests oil to refuel ship carrying Olympic delegation

 It is not immediately known how much oil was requested or whether fulfillment of the request would be in breach of a UN resolution passed last year intended to limit the import of refined petroleum to North Korea.

-The South are reviewing the request and have yet to formally respond, said Baik, who added that any assistance provided to the ship will be carried out in consultation with the international community.
+The South is reviewing the request and has yet to formally respond, said Baik, who added that any assistance provided to the ship would be carried out in consultation with the international community.

 "We will also ensure that the United Nations resolutions and ship-related US sanctions are not in conflict," said Baik.